 Privilege accounts are often not managed by traditional Identity Management solutions.
 Some privilege accounts are created automatically or manually; all privileged user management needs to be managed throughout the organization.

 Session Recording and Isolation – When and Where

 The ability to record access to privileged accounts from a security and compliance perspective.
 Controlling access to privileged accounts using session proxy technology can prevent or dissuade potential issues.

 Access & Authentication

 User Access – Empower but Control.

-Control what access a super user is given on a per system basis.
-Balance between two designs: the principle of least privilege and a desire to minimize the need to develop and maintain complex access control rules.
+Control what access a superuser is given on a per system basis.
+The balance between two designs: the principle of least privilege and a desire to minimize the need to develop and maintain complex access control rules.